Abraham del Moral

-Abraham del Moral Rando (born 5 July 2001), simply known as Abraham, is a Spanish footballer who plays as a central defender for Primera Federación club Teruel.
+Abraham del Moral Rando (born 5 July 2001), simply known as Abraham, is a Spanish professional footballer who plays as a central defender for I liga club Ruch Chorzów.

 Club career

 Born in Martos, Jaén, Andalusia, Abraham represented Martos CD, CD Tosiria and Real Jaén as a youth before joining Córdoba CF's youth setup in 2016.
 He made his senior debut with the reserves on 2 December 2018, starting in a 1–1 Tercera División away draw against Betis Deportivo Balompié.

 On 5 June 2019, Abraham moved to Villarreal CF and returned to the youth setup.
 He was promoted to the C-team also in the fourth division ahead of the 2020–21 campaign, and immediately became a regular starter.

 Abraham spent the 2022 pre-season with the reserves, and made his professional debut on 29 August of that year, starting in a 3–0 away loss against Granada CF.

 On 9 August 2024, Abraham signed with Hércules in Primera Federación.